mickey7799/Monopoly/README.md

 ### Features

+#### LuckCards:
-1. **LuckCards**: The player will randomly draw 1 card from the card deck and if the card is:
+The player will randomly draw 1 card from the card deck and if the card is:
 - JailExcemptionCard: The player doesn't need to move to the Jail square
 - PayJailFeeCard: The player pays $500 to exempt from Jail if it has sufficient money.
 - GoToJailCard: The player moves to the Jail square